Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Improving Defect Prediction Data Collection

-The results by Da Costa\etal~\cite{daCosta2017} and Mills\etal~\cite{Mills2018} indicate problems with the way SZZ determines bug inducing changes.
+The results by \cite{daCosta2017} and \cite{Mills2018} indicate problems with the way SZZ determines bug inducing changes.
 Both studies highlight that changes that only affect the whitespaces or modify comments should be ignored during the identification of bug inducing changes.
-To address this concern, we use a regular expression approach to identify changes that only modify comments or whitespaces and ignore them, similar to what Kim\etal~\cite{Kim2006} proposed.
-Mills\etal~\cite{Mills2018} also found that changes to tests are also inadvertently covered during the search for bug inducing changes.
+To address this concern, we use a regular expression approach to identify changes that only modify comments or whitespaces and ignore them, similar to what \cite{Kim2006} proposed. \cite{Mills2018} also found that changes to tests are also inadvertently covered during the search for bug inducing changes.
 Since bugs can, by definition, only be in production code, these changes are all false positives.
 We extend this notion to changes to examples or tutorials, which may contain code files.
 These are also not production code, but documentation of the project.
 We are not aware of an SZZ variant that takes this into account.
-Additionally, we ignore changes that can be explained by refactorings similar to the work by Neto\etal~\cite{Neto2018}.
-However, in comparison to Neto\etal~\cite{Neto2018} who used RefDiff~\cite{Silva2017} for the detection of refactorings, we use the RefactoringMiner~\cite{Tsantalis2018}, because research found that the RefactoringMiner is more accurate in the detection of refactorings~\cite{Tsantalis2018}.
-Based on the results by Mills\etal~\cite{Mills2018}, these modifications should be able to account for about 94.6\% of the false positive bug inducing changes.
+Additionally, we ignore changes that can be explained by refactorings similar to the work by \cite{Neto2018, Neto2019}.
+Based on the results by \cite{Mills2018}, these modifications should be able to account for about 94.6\% of the false positive bug inducing changes.
 We refer to this improvement of the detection of inducing changes as JLMIV+R.